queenofdowntime/queenofdowntime.github.io/tutorials/git-and-github.md

 	If unpredictacble things start to happen while in Vim, press the Escape key first, and then `:wq`.
 	(You can learn more about how to use the Vim text editor by typing `vimtutor` into a new terminal window.)

-	Now if we run `git log` again, we see that `master` now has the commits we made on `wip-hello-name`.
-We can now push our new feature on `master` with `git push`.
+	Now if we run `git log` again, we see that `main` now has the commits we made on `wip-hello-name`.
+We can now push our new feature on `main` with `git push`.

-1. After `master` is up to date we can delete both our local and remote versions of `wip-hello-name`:
+1. After `main` is up to date we can delete both our local and remote versions of `wip-hello-name`:

 	```sh